Summer Meals Capacity-Building Mini-GrantsCategories: Children, Equity, Youth

 Proposals may include requests for one or more of the following:

 - A Summer Meals Volunteer Coordinator or supplemental staff to increase the Summer Meals site’s capacity to serve additional children and/or to extend the number of days of meal service.
-Maximum allowable: $2,500 from this funding source.
+The maximum allowable amount is $2,500 from this funding source.

 - One-time capital purchase of equipment or supplies that will encourage physical activity and fun, thus increasing the capacity of the provider to serve additional summer meals as more youth may be enticed to participate.
-Maximum allowable: $350 from this funding source.
+The maximum allowable amount is $350 from this funding source.

 Typical Grant Size